Africa virus cases surpass 100,000; lockdowns slowed growth

 But he said health officials are not seeing a lot of community deaths or “massive flooding of our hospitals” because of COVID-19.

+The situation in Africa remains quite varied, the World Health Organization's emergencies chief, Mike Ryan, told reporters Friday.
+In the past week, four countries had an increase in virus cases of over 100%.

+He noted Africa's young population, median age under 20, but said it "doesn't in any way reduce the chance the disease will spread.”
+And no one knows what impact the virus will have on millions of undernourished people and overcrowded refugee camps.
+“So there's still a lot to be learned.”

-He said the African continent needs to test about 10 times the number of people it has already tested for the coronavirus.
+Testing in Africa remains low.
+Nkengasong said the continent needs to test about 10 times the number of people it has already tested.
 It should strive to test at least 1% of the population, or 13 million people, but so far only 1.3 million to 1.4 million tests have been conducted.
-Shortages of testing and medical equipment remain a problem.
+Shortages of equipment remain a problem.

 Countries with fragile health systems and a recent history of conflict like Somalia and South Sudan remain a worry for health officials as cases rise.
 And in Tanzania, where the president claims the virus has been defeated by prayer, the government hasn't updated its case numbers in three weeks.